-Operation Chavín de Huantar
+Operation Chavin de Huantar

 During and after the operation, several explosions of unknown origin occurred inside the Japanese ambassador's home.
-It is not known whether the explosions were caused by grenades or by explosives that the terrorists placed on the scene.
+It is not known whether the explosions were caused by grenades or by explosives that the terrorists placed at the scene.

 Did you like the article?
-If you liked it, share and leave your comments!
+If you liked it share and leave your comments!